biscuitboost/yourbanger-fe/src/pages/terms.md

 You must be at least 13 years old to use YourBanger.com.
 If you're under 18, please get a parent's permission.

-## 4. Payment & Credits
+## 4. Payment

-Songs cost credits.
-You buy credits, you spend them on songs.
-Currently: 10 songs for $20.
+Song gifts cost $19.99 per order.

+Each song gift order includes up to 3 generations (6 track options).
+You select one final track to download and share via a gift link.

 **Refunds:** If something breaks on our end, we'll make it right.
-If you just changed your mind after creating a song, we generally can't refund those credits since the song was already generated.
+If you just changed your mind after your order was successfully processed and the song was already generated, we generally can't refund it.

-**Credits don't expire.** Buy them today, use them next year.
-We're not going to take them away from you.

 ## 5. Ownership & Usage Rights